-- > Keep the school passwords private within school. - > Use encrypted memory sticks to transfer any information about pupils. - Use the City of York email for any messages about pupils or staff. - > Ensure all messages sent via the internet are polite and professional. - > Do not store any information about individual children on your computer at home. - Ensure that home computers have virus checking software so there is no risk of transferring viruses from USB memory sticks. - > Do not open other people's files without their permission. - Do not release personal details including phone numbers, addresses or personal email addresses of any colleague or pupil. - Do not reproduce copyright materials without first getting permission from the owner.
+- Keep the school passwords private within school. - ➤ Never use unencrypted memory sticks to transfer any information about pupils. - ➤ Use the school email system, for any messages about pupils or staff never a personal email account. - > Ensure all messages sent via the internet are polite and professional. - > Do not store any information about individual children on your computer at home. - ➤ Ensure that home computers have virus checking software so there is no risk of transferring viruses from USB memory sticks. - > Do not open other people's files without their permission. - ➤ Do not release personal details including phone numbers, addresses or personal email addresses of any colleague or pupil. - ➤ Do not reproduce copyright materials without first getting permission from the owner.
 Many people will make their work freely available for education on request.
-Acknowledge sources on all resources used. - Do not attempt to visit sites which might be considered inappropriate in a primary school.
-All sites visited leave evidence on the computer. - Use of school Internet access for business, profit, advertising, personal shopping or political purposes is strictly forbidden.
+Acknowledge sources on all resources used. - ➤ Do not attempt to visit sites which might be considered inappropriate in a primary school.
+All sites visited leave evidence on the computer. - > Use of school Internet access for business, profit, advertising, personal shopping or political purposes is strictly forbidden.